-L 1.
-To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees after consultation with the relevant Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee.
+1. To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees after consultation with the relevant Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee.
 2. To deal with urgent items of business which cannot reasonably await the next meeting of the Council, and Regulatory Committees in the absence of the Chair i.e. Mayor for Council business or Chair of relevant Regulatory Committee 3.
 To make minor amendments to personnel policies which affect staff terms and conditions, and to make other amendments to those policies in consultation with Group Leaders and the Executive Member for Resources 4.
 To approve new personnel policies which affect staff terms and conditions and which are not significant, in consultation with Group Leaders and the Executive Member for Resources and Performance Management f) Section 151 Officer The exercise of all powers, relating to and incidental to the administration of the financial affairs of the Council by the Section 151 Officer.
 1. To determine prior to the start of each financial year in consultation with the Executive Member for Resources & Performance Management: (a) The Council Tax base. (b).
 The estimated business rates to be collected as set out in the NNDR1 return.
 2. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.

-g) Head of Legal and Democratic Services S -- ---
+g) Head of Legal and Democratic Services To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders.

-- 1. Authority to make minor amendments to the Council's constitution, and also to make minor amendments to the Council's policies and procedures. - 2.
-To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders. - 3.
-To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders, to the extent not precluded by law - 4.
-To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure. - 5.
-To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules h) Chief Operating Officer i) Head of People and Development
+2. To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders, to the extent not precluded by law 3.
+To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure. Λ To make all decisions (strategic, operational or otherwise) in relation to the agreements h) Chief Operating Officer

-1. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
+4. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules